Learning Management Systems

 Providers today offer a lot of flexibility in their LMS offerings.
 You can buy off-the-shelf courses or work with them to create content that’s customized to your specific needs.
 This latter option may be essential if you are creating a course about compliance processes that your company must follow—and document.

 Other custom options include the ability to offer courses with a live instructor and real-time feedback from participants.
 Other collaborative elements include breakout rooms, whiteboards, communities, and learner dashboards.
 Pre-recorded video sessions are also an option.

 Tests, written assignments, surveys, and 360-degree feedback can all be administered online, allowing you to assess the effectiveness of the training.

 Choosing an LMS vendor

-LMS is a crowded field; you can easily find a list of more than 100 providers online.
+LMS is a crowded field; you can easily find a list online.
 You should begin by researching whether there are off-the-shelf products available that address your training needs.
 If so, you may be able to use an open-source product or one that describes itself as “software as a service” (SaaS).
 Open-source software exists in the public domain and is managed by developers on an ad hoc basis.
 That’s not necessarily a reason to avoid it, but do your due diligence.

 In plain English, SaaS means that an IT company has found a way to package a process that used to be sold as a customized, consultative service and deliver it via the cloud.
 If this kind of off-the-shelf product truly meets your needs, then you can save a lot of money relative to a more customized approach.

 However, if you need customized content, then you will probably want to go with a provider that has a track record of doing exactly that.
 As always, a recommendation from a trusted source is best.
-And a search of “learning management systems comparison” will yield many reviews that you can read online.
+Also, conduct a search of “learning management systems comparison” to yield reviews that you can read online.